Pet Dentistry in Boothwyn

 In the early stages of periodontal disease, brushing your pet’s teeth or giving them especially toys or treats can help dislodge plaque from their teeth.
 However, as the disease progresses, the plaque can move below the gumline and begin to cause infections or pain.
 The only way to remove plaque at this stage is through a professional dental cleaning under anesthesia.

-Dental Cleaning at Conchester Animal Hospital
+Dental Cleaning in Boothwyn at Conchester Animal Hospital

 Conchester Animal Hospital offers a full surgical suite on-site, which allows us to offer a broad range of dental services for your pet.
 In addition to a routine dental cleaning or extraction procedure, we offer dental x-rays and root canals, among other dental services.